I’ve not imbedded an ‘overview’ map so I’d recommend using Saved Places on your Google Maps to track them down and see what’s close to you.

 A beautiful drive along the coast from Anglesea to Lorne.
 Visit the Anglesea golf club to watch the kangaroos in their hundreds lounge on the greens come sunset.
 Best to have an early dinner here before driving back to Melbourne or onwards to the great beaches and bushland of Lorne (two to three nights would be perfect)

-Don’t let the fact that Portsea is Australia’s wealthiest suburb deter you from visiting this absolutely stunning beach and pier.
+Don’t let the fact that Portsea is Australia’s wealthiest suburb deter you from visiting this absolutely stunning pier.
 Spend the day lazing on the smooth timber with periodic jumps into azure waters.
 End the day with a sunset walk through Point Nepean National Park and see where Australia’s Prime Minster went missing, presumed drowned, here.

 RJ Hamer Arboretum (Mt.
 Dandenong) and The ‘1000 Steps’

 Stunning tree botanical garden.
 Rolling hills, sheltered glades, huge views over Eastern Victoria.
 Take a picnic.
 Park your car here.
 Wander down to your hearts content.
 Such amazing variety.
 Fantastic autumnal colours.
+Check out the National Rhododendron Gardens right by the arboretum too.

 You could visit here after climbing the lovely ‘1000 Steps‘ which cut through dripping sub-tropical rainforest– take the train to ‘Upper Ferntree Gully.’
 Crowds on the weekend are going to be hectic.
 Check out charming hillside Sassafras for a coffee and scone.